kenoseni/Events-Manager-Olusola-Oseni/README.md

 [Event Management](https://github.com/kenoseni/Events-Manager-Olusola-Oseni)

 ## Introduction
 Encore Group Event Management App is an application that helps to manage events and centers.
-It is a very usefull application helps you manage your events in a stress-free style.
+It is a very usefull application that helps you manage your events in a stress-free style.

 ## Getting Started
 Clone the repo from Github to your Desktop, run it on your browser or on node js server